floooh/floooh.github.io/_posts/2021-12-17-cycle-stepped-z80.md

 interrupts are delayed until the end of the next instruction, and that maskable interrupts are never triggered during long sequences of EI instructions.

-In the emulator this behaviour is simply achieved by temorarily disabling interrupts during the overlapped decoder step:
+In the emulator this behaviour is simply achieved by temporarily disabling interrupts during the overlapped decoder step:

 ```c++